python-cffi/cffi/doc/source/index.rst

 platform as well as on Win32.
 There are some Windows-specific issues left.

-It currently supports CPython 2.6, 2.7 and 3.x (tested with 3.3,
-seems to work on 3.2 too).
+It supports CPython 2.6; 2.7; 3.x (tested with 3.3, seems to work on 3.2
-Support for PyPy is coming soon.
-(In fact, the authors of CFFI are also on the PyPy team; we plan to make it the first (and fastest) choice for PyPy.)
+too); and PyPy trunk (not 1.9).
+(Its speed is comparable to ctypes on CPython, and faster on PyPy.)

 Requirements:

-* CPython 2.6 or 2.7 or 3.x (you need ``python-dev``)
+* CPython 2.6 or 2.7 or 3.x, or PyPy trunk

+* on CPython you need to build the C extension module, so you need ``python-dev`` and ``libffi-dev`` (for Windows, libffi is included with CFFI).

 * pycparser 2.06 or 2.07: http://code.google.com/p/pycparser/

-* libffi (you need ``libffi-dev``); for Windows, it is included with CFFI.

 * a C compiler is required to use CFFI during development, but not to run correctly-installed programs that use CFFI.